zadewg/tattletale/README.md

 <!--
 -->

-`TATTLETALE` is a security exploit on JPEG redacted documents leveraging an information leak in Block Direct Cosine Transform (DCT) compresion that allows an attacker to recover blacked out information through a statistical-bruteforce approach.
+`TATTLETALE` is a security exploit on JPEG redacted documents leveraging an information leak in Wavelet / Block Direct Cosine Transform (DCT) compresion that allows an attacker to recover blacked out information through a statistical-bruteforce approach.

 #### From Nicholas Zhong-Yang Ho, Ee-Chien Chang research at NUS: